tailcallhq/tailcallhq.github.io/docs/config-generation.md

 **Q. Can I specify multiple input sources in a single configuration?**

-**Ans:** Yes, you can specify multiple input sources, such as different REST endpoints or Proto files, in a single configuration.
+**Answer:** Yes, you can specify multiple input sources, such as different REST endpoints or Proto files, in a single configuration.
 Here is an example:

   <Tabs>
   <TabItem value="json" label="JSON">